 Development Guide

-library itself or those who need a deeper understanding of its setup.
+This guide is for developers working on the phenopackets-js library itself or those who need a deeper understanding of its setup.

 Prerequisites